dogweather/forkful/content/en/rust/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?

-Parsing a date from a string is a common task when dealing with user input or reading data from files, which involves converting string data into a date format recognized by the programming language.
-In Rust, this is essential for operations on dates, like comparisons, arithmetic, or formatting, and it enhances data validation and integrity in applications.

 ## How to:

 ### Using Rust's Standard Library (`chrono` Crate)
 The Rust standard library does not include date parsing directly, but the widely-used `chrono` crate is a robust solution for date and time manipulation.
 First, add `chrono` to your `Cargo.toml`: